 Budleigh Hall 1932 Budleigh Hall is a historic traditional style residence hall located atop a small hill affectionately named "Budleigh Hill."
-This residence hall accommodates 86 students.
+This residence hall accommodates 86 students, with single gender per floor.

 Center Hall 2007 Center Hall was built in the summer of 2007 and sits between Remillard and Budleigh Halls.
 Center Hall is a single story, single gender facility.
-The building has a common room with television.
-Center Hall features double occupancy rooms and two quads with easy access to recreation facilities.
+The building has a large common room with television.
+Center Hall features double and triple occupancy rooms with easy access to recreation facilities.

 Copper Beech Apartments I & II 2008, 2009 The Copper Beech Apartments, located directly on Center Road, are two residence halls primarily available for upperclassmen.
 These facilities feature apartment style accommodations: each has a full kitchen, living area, and dining area.
 The apartments are configured to house either 4 or 6 students.
 Students who live in a 6-person apartment have 4 bedrooms and 2 baths; students living in 4-person apartments have 2 bedrooms and 1 bath.
-Copper Beach I has a staff office and a market operated by Sodexo that is available to all students.
-Copper Beach II has a staff office and houses common vending and an ATM for all residents.
+Copper Beech I has a staff office and a market available to all students.
+Copper Beech II houses common vending for all residents.

 Kuppenheimer Hall 1970 This residence hall was completely renovated in 2013.
 Suites are furnished with a spacious common room and private suite bathroom.
-Kuppenheimer houses 43 students.
+Kuppenheimer houses 43 students in 11 unique layouts.

 North Hall 2007 North Hall was built in the summer of 2007.
 It sits between Remillard and Center Halls.
-North Hall is a single story, single gender facility offering double occupancy rooms.
+North Hall is a single story, single gender facility.
 North Hall is the closet residence hall to the Athletic and Recreation Center.
-It overlooks the Francis I Robison Ir.
-Tennis Court Complex.
+It overlooks the Francis J Robison Jr. Tennis Court Complex.